 Postsecondary Education Administrators plan, direct, or coordinate research, instructional, student administration and services, and other educational activities at postsecondary institutions, including universities, colleges, and junior and community colleges.

-Postsecondary Principals with little to no experience tend to make between $50240 and $65410 while the more experienced ones make over $123310 per year.
+Postsecondary Principals with little to no experience tend to make between $54680 and $69600 while the more experienced ones can earn over $132350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Postsecondary Principal is to move to a higher paying state like DE.
-Right now, the highest paying states for Postsecondary Principals are DE, NJ, HI, FL and MD.
+One of the easiest ways to increase your salary as a Postsecondary Education Administrator is to move to a higher paying state like NJ.
+Right now, the highest paying states for Postsecondary Principals are NJ, DE, MD, CA and NY.

-3 other factors that can increase your salary as A Postsecondary Principal is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Education Administrator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Postsecondary Principals what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Postsecondary Principals what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons